Dre Campbell Farm

 3. Soapy Water

 If you spot kudzu bugs on your property, you can also reach for some soap and water.
-This home remedy works great for killing stink bugs, so I’m assuming it will do the same to these bugs.
+This home remedy is effective in killing stink bugs, so I assume it will work similarly for these bugs.

-To make this homemade kudzu bug killer, mix half a cup of dish soap with one cup of vinegar and 2 cups of hot water.
+To make this homemade kudzu bug killer, mix 1/2 cup of dish soap with 1 cup of vinegar and 2 cups of hot water.
 Pour it into a spray bottle and then give the bugs a good squirt.

 Knocking them off into a pail of plain soapy water will also do the trick, as it will suffocate them.
-However, if you’re not in the DIY mood, try using an insecticidal soap that works against plant bugs.
+However, if you’re not in the mood for DIY, try using an insecticidal soap that works against plant bugs.

 4. Prune Plants

-Pruning is the practice of cutting back parts of a plant.
-It’s an effective way of controlling kudzu bugs because it helps to decrease the population.
+Pruning is the practice of cutting back parts of a plant to promote growth and health.
+It’s an effective way of controlling kudzu bugs because it helps decrease the population.

 Giving your kudzu patches and other host plants a good trimming will disrupt the bugs’ sheltered locations.